 This is wet, hot work.
 I wasn't personally involved in the plucking of this turkey, but a couple years ago we helped our friends process a flock of chickens: the eviscerating and the plucking.
 Speaking as someone who didn't grow up doing this, it's a surreal, uncomfortable job.
 Makes you think.

-Before processing, my husband thanked the turkey.
+Before processing, Boots thanked the turkey.
 King Sturdy wanted to know why.
-His answer was, we’ve got to be respectful.
-The hen didn’t choose to die, but since we’ll be eating her, we owe her this: our gratitude and our respect.
+His answer was, we've got to be respectful.
+The hen didn't choose to die, but since we'll be eating her, we owe her this: our gratitude and our respect.

 There's something gruesome about this, but it's not the DIY of it that's gruesome.
 The fact that we did this ourselves isn't the source of the gruesomeness.
 Factory farms do things much more gruesome all the time.
 The gruesome part is the fact that we're omnivores.
 It's that we spill blood and eat animals.

 There's something beautiful about this.
 I think it's the beauty of the real.
 Or maybe the beauty of the relationship, the way processing an animal makes our relationship with the living world shockingly obvious.